 World Summit A.I.
 2017 Summary

-A list of some of the ideas I took away from WSAI.
+A list of insights I took away from WSAI.

 I was pleased to see industry leaders dispelling a lot of hype, though there was still a lot of hype and a lot of corporate participants trying to promote themselves relevant in the A.I. space.